How Indian households are coping under COVID-19 lockdown

 New Delhi, May 13: The nationwide lockdown has devastating effect on Indian households who are facing significant economic hardship.
 Experts have revealed that more than one-third of Indian households may run out of resources in another week and face distress without assistance after that.

-The Centre for Monitoring Indian Economy (CMIE) in its study based on the impact of lockdown on Indian household income released on Tuesday, May 12, stated that 84% household has suffered a decrease in monthly income and that more than one-fourth of the country's working-age population is unemployed.
+The Centre for Monitoring Indian Economy (CMIE) in its study based on the impact of lockdown on Indian household income released on Tuesday, May 12, stated that 84 per cent household has suffered a decrease in monthly income and that more than one-fourth of the country's working-age population is unemployed.

 MSME to be the big focus in govt’s Rs 20 lakh crore package

-"Across India, 34% of all households report being able to survive for no more than one week without additional assistance," Economic Times quoted the CMIE chief economist Kaushik Krishnan as saying.
+"Across India, 34 per cent of all households report being able to survive for no more than one week without additional assistance," Economic Times quoted the CMIE chief economist Kaushik Krishnan as saying.

 It also highlighted the urgent need to support households at the lower end of the income spectrum.